ivazqu/howtheworldended/content/index.md

+---
-This is a critical study method.
+title: This is a practice, a critical study method on how the world has already ended.
+---